metaColin/Tecsun-M-301-M-303/README.md

 During listening, short press [Love/Menu] button to jump to "regular listening frequency" (display shows ♡).
 Short press [Love/Menu] button again to return to original listening frequency (♡ disappears).

-> **Note:** "Love Festival" can only set one frequency and one audio track, set another replaces original.
+> **Note:** "Favorites" can only set one frequency and one audio track, set another replaces original.

 When using earphones for radio, display shows (♫♫), indicates radio broadcasting stereo.
 If radio uses mono broadcast, or signal weak, stereo broadcast naturally switches to mono broadcast, but signal weak, (♫♫) won't display.
 When using speaker for radio, defaults to mono, (♫♫) won't display.